PDA

 Here's what you can hold onto regardless of how the diagnostic debate resolves:

-- You don't need a PDA diagnosis to use PDA strategies.
-An autism diagnosis with demand avoidance noted, or even no diagnosis at all, doesn't prevent you from trying the approaches.
-If the strategies help your child, that's your answer, regardless of what's written on a report.
+• You don't need a PDA diagnosis to use PDA strategies.
+An autism diagnosis with demand avoidance noted doesn't prevent you from trying the approaches.
+If the strategies help your child, that's your answer.

 What to do when professionals disagree about your child

-If a professional dismisses your child's demand avoidance entirely, or interprets it as a discipline problem requiring firmer boundaries, that's a concern regardless of their position on PDA.
-The research evidence, from Newson through to current guidance, is clear that escalating pressure in the face of anxiety-driven avoidance tends to increase distress rather than produce compliance.
+If a professional dismisses your child's demand avoidance entirely, or interprets it as a discipline problem requiring firmer limits, that's a concern regardless of their position on PDA.
+Research from Newson through to current guidance is clear that escalating pressure in the face of anxiety-driven avoidance tends to increase distress rather than produce compliance.

 Focus on whether the professional's recommendations match the child in front of them.
 The label is a means to an end.
 The end is a child who is supported, understood, and able to function without living in constant distress.